WeirdMidas/SkySceneAddon/README.md

 # SkyScene Addon

 Memory management optimization for current Android platforms.
-Optimizing three central aspects: cached processes, scalable swapping and keeping as many applications as possible in the background, of course, avoiding OOM and Thrashing.
+Optimizing four central aspects: cached processes, battery consumption, scalable swapping and keeping as many applications as possible in the background, avoiding, of course, respecting the system limits to avoid unnecessary OOM and Thrashing, so my dear user, RESPECT YOUR CELL PHONE!

 ## Feature